secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/conversica/index.html.md

 ---
 layout: handbook-page-toc
-title: "Conversica"
+title: "Conversica Dedicated Resource"
-description: "This page is a dedicated resource for the Conversica tool."
+description: "This page is a dedicated resource for the Conversica tool that help enterprise marketing, sales, customer success, and finance teams attract, acquire and grow customers at scale."
 ---
 ## On this page
 {:.no_toc .hidden-md .hidden-lg}